-Candidates choosing A level Photography have the opportunity to follow an exciting two year course that integrates both practical, critical and theoretical study.
+Candidates choosing A' level Photography have the opportunity to follow an exciting two year course that integrates both practical, critical and theoretical study.
 You will be given the chance to work with a wide variety of camera processes including digital and traditional darkroom techniques.

-COURSE DETAILS Qualification: A level Photography Awarding Body: AQA Entry Requirements: 5 A-C/4+ including both English language and maths, plus GCSE grade 5 (or equivalent) in an art related course The course is designed to build on and extend skills, enabling learners to become more confident and independent in their practice.
+Qualification: A' level Photography Awarding Body: AQA Entry Requirements:

+5 GCSE grades 4-9, including both English Language and Maths, plus GCSE grade 5 (or equivalent) in an Art related course The course is designed to build on and extend skills, enabling learners to become more confident and independent in their practice.
 Students will enjoy opportunities to build on knowledge, skills and understanding of media and processes gained through gallery and museum visits, visiting photographers' workshops, location and studio photo shoot opportunities and have access to exhibit work in both local and national exhibitions.